 Generally they come as latex, silicone or neoprene.
 Silicone caps are easier to use than latex ones and are more durable.
 They are also the most hydrodynamic and can by doubled up if necessary.
 They are available as racing and larger volume caps.
 Neoprene caps provide more insulation and can cover the neck and chin as a hood.

 Tow floats are used in conjunction with swim caps to make the swimmer more visible to other water users.
 They come in a variety of styles and can also be used to carry keys, phone and clothes.
-Some tow floats are specifically designed to carry a larger load and can be used for adventure swims.
+Some tow floats are specifically designed to carry a larger load and are used for adventure swimming.

 Paddles and fins are used to improved technique and increase swimming specific strength.

-Kick and Pull buoys are used to isolate certain aspect of swimming, allowing you to focus on a certain techniques.
+Kick and Pull buoys are used to isolate certain aspect of your swimming stroke, allowing you to focus on a certain techniques.
 Kick buoys remove arm movement so you can focus on kicking, pull buoys do the opposite along with countless other drills.

 Copyright © 2023 The Cambridge Swimming Company - All Rights Reserved.